xhayper/advent-of-code/README.md

 # Credits

-All of the function i got from Stackoverflow (Only in lua) have been credited above it's function name.
+All of the function i got from Stackoverflow have been credited above it's function declaration.